GetStream/pusher-chatkit-migration/README.md

 ## Step 2 - Stream Chat Tutorial

+Once your export from Pusher Chatkit has been successfully imported into to the Stream platform you're ready to start building your app.
+Follow one of our tutorials below to get started.

 - [React Chat Tutorial](https://getstream.io/chat/react-chat/tutorial/)
 - [React Native Chat tutorial](https://getstream.io/chat/react-native-chat/tutorial/)
 - [Flutter Chat Tutorial](https://getstream.io/chat/flutter/tutorial/)